Professional Context

 💡 Expert Advice & Considerations

-Don't bother using Jasper to generate generic lesson plans; instead, use it to create customized, scenario-based exercises that mimic the actual problems you've encountered in your own career as a library science teacher.
+The biggest misconception is that you should use this to generate generic lesson plans; instead, use it to create customized, scenario-based exercises that mimic the actual problems you've encountered in your own career as a library science teacher.

 Advanced Prompt Library